 In the same podcast episode, Abigail speaks with Sam Small of ZeroFOX about how social media has created new security threats.
 Sam talks about how the financial services industry has to combat bad actors from multiple angles.
 For example, someone might post a comment or a piece of content related to a negative experience with a financial service in order provoke a response from the company.
 The financial service needs to ensure that the account with the complaint isn’t impersonating an actual customer, plus ward off fake company accounts impersonating customer service representatives offering to “help” by providing phishing links or asking for private information.

 When there are potentially thousands of these attacks happening every day, the security team at a financial institution has a real challenge in classifying and prioritizing which of these risks should be addressed first and which have the potential to cause the most damage.
 ZeroFox turns to specialized AI, specifically the Intel® Distribution of OpenVINO™ Toolkit for some computer vision algorithms and object detection in order to reach performance improvements faster than using industry standard frameworks and libraries.
 If your company runs deep neural networks on CPU, you can likely realize significant performance benefits by (automatically) converting TensorFlow or PyTorch models to OpenVINO after they’ve been trained.
-For more specifics, you might want to take a look at our Intel Select Solutions for AI Inference.
+For more specifics, you might want to take a look at our Intel Select Solution for AI Inferencing.

 The Future of AI at Facebook